eXtension Interface

 • A commit interface handshake cannot be initiated before the corresponding issue interface handshake is initiated.
 It is allowed to be initiated at the same time or later.

-• A result interface handshake cannot be initiated before the corresponding issue interface handshake is initiated.
+• A result interface handshake cannot be initiated before the corresponding register interface handshake is initiated.
 It is allowed to be initiated at the same time or later.

 • A result interface handshake cannot be initiated before the corresponding instruction has been marked as non-speculative by a commit transaction.
 It is allowed to be initiated at the same time or later.